m-escobar/cpf_tools/README.md

 ### CpfTools.format (string)
 Format the CPF accordingly with the parameters, no validation will be done.

+If the string length is different from 11 (CPF standard length) an empty string will be returned.

 ### with_mask
 A string with default mask applied will be returned -> '###.###.###-##'